Local False Discovery Rate Based Methods for Multiple Testing of One-Way Classified Hypotheses: Numerical Studies

 \subsection{One-Way GATE 1}

-We considered various simulation settings involving 10,000 hypotheses grouped into equal-sized groups to investigate how One-Way GATE 1 performs, not only in its oracle form against its relevant competitors but also by itself as a data-driven method.
-These competitors are the so-called Oracle Naive Method, Oracle SC Method (\cite{Sun:Cai:2009}) and Oracle Naive GBH (\cite{Hu:Zhao:Zhou:2010}) Method, operating as follows under our model (with $\pi_{2i}= \pi_2$): 6pt {\it Oracle Naive Method}: The single-group Lfdr based method of \cite{Sun:Cai:2007} is applied to the $mn$ hypotheses pooled together into a single group under a two-class mixture model $X_{ij}\sim (1-p)f_0(x_{ij}) + p f_1(x_{ij})$, with $p_{ij}= \pi_1 \pi_{2}/[1-(1-\pi_{2})^{n_i}]$.
-3pt {\it Oracle SC Method}: The single-group Lfdr based method of \cite{Sun:Cai:2007} is applied to the $mn$ hypotheses pooled together into a single group assuming a two-class mixture model $X_{ij}\sim (1-\pi_{2})f_0(x_{ij}) + \pi_{2} f_1(x_{ij})$.
+We considered various simulation settings involving 2,000/5,000 hypotheses grouped into equal-sized groups to investigate how One-Way GATE 1 performs against its relevant competitors.
+These competitors are the Naive Method, SC Method (\cite{Sun:Cai:2009}) and GBH (\cite{Hu:Zhao:Zhou:2010}) Method, operating as follows under our model: